Child Protection Programme

 Protection for Members of Staff Making A Report

-The school will take reasonable steps to protect from victimisation or retaliation in connection with their involvement in making a report any staff member who makes a report in good faith.
+In accordance with the school’s Disclosure Policy, the school will take reasonable steps to protect from victimisation or retaliation in connection with their involvement in making a report any staff member who makes a report in good faith.
 The school will not tolerate any behaviour whereby a member of staff victimises another person because he/she files a report, is about to file a report or is otherwise involved in a report (e.g., as a witness) relating to an allegation of harm to a student.
 Victimisation in any form will be subject to disciplinary action and may result in termination.

 In all cases, actions will be conducted in a manner that ensures that information is documented factually and that strict confidentiality is maintained to the extent appropriate.

-All documentation of the investigation will be kept in hard copy in a locked file in the designated Lead CPO’s office, and will not be kept digitally or in an individual student’s file.
+All documentation of the investigation will be kept in hard copy in a locked safe in the designated Lead CPO’s office, and will not be kept digitally or in an individual student’s file.
 Records sent to schools to which the student may transfer will be flagged to let the receiving school know there is a confidential file for the student.
 The school will make every attempt to share information deemed to be in the student’s best interest.

 STEP 1: Initial Fact-Finding & Response Team